 The emphasis of the imaging facility is two-fold: imaging chemical and structural dynamics in intact cells and tissue, and resolving cell architecture at high spatial resolution.
+We constantly endeavor to provide microscopes that exceed commonly available instruments in terms of sensitivity, speed, and resolution for the user’s application.

 Other techniques of microscopy imaging and optical measurements have been implemented in the facility, and additional methods can be developed to meet individual research requirements.